sriharshapy/research-handbook/deep-decoder/fit/index.md

 `net` :
-This is the decoder model instance which must be initialized before hand and pass into the fit function.
+This is the decoder model instance which must be initialized before hand and passed into the fit function.

 `img_noisy_var` :